jonpugh/devops-unite/SLIDES.md

-The Cycle of Open Source
+The Cycle of Open Source Platforms